 The belt is made of broadly wound wire of a flat section spiral.
-The alternating left and right wound spirals are linked with perpendicular transverse wires.
-The wires are ended with a loop or welded.
-The standard method of ending is welded; loop or bent is available for selected types upon request.
-The crimped transverse wires allow to keep the original structure of the belt after tensioning as they prevent shifting of the spiral wire.
+The alternating left and right spirals are joined with the help of crimped transverse wires.
+The standard edging of the belt is by welding, however, for selected types it is possible to carry on loops or bending, if requested.
+The crimped transverse wires prevent slipping of the spiral wires and therefore preserve the original structure of the belt even in tension.

-As a cooling belt in glassworks and ceramics factories; as a conveyor belt in the confectionery and chocolate industry, as a conveyor belt in the chemical industry, as a drying belt in the lumber industry and so on.
+As a cooling belt in glassworks and ceramics factories, as a conveyor belt in the confectionery and chocolate industry, as a conveyor belt in the chemical industry, as a drying belt for veneer in the lumber industry etc.